GitNation/JavaScript-frameworks-devs-summit/README.md

 ## How can I participate?

 The strict requirement is you are an author or active contributor to a recognizable open source repository.
-If you match this criteria and would like to participate please contact events@gitnation.org to be put in the loop.
+If you match this criteria and would like to participate please [feel in the form](https://forms.gle/iUPzEvDo6McDcUTe8).

+For any questions please contact us via events@gitnation.org.